State-by-State Requirements

 Safety, Code, and Inspection Requirements

-Compliance depends on AHJ interpretation, site type, and fire / storage review depth.
+Compliance often depends on AHJ interpretation, site type, and the depth of fire and energy storage review.

-• Site type (commercial, industrial, campus, critical facility)
+• Site type such as commercial, industrial, campus, or critical facility

 • Fire safety and energy storage requirements